 It seems like every time that I encounter news about sharks, they end up seeming less scary and more awe inspiring.

 The latest example of this happened this week when multiple news outlets reported that the great white shark’s genome has been sequenced, and there were some surprises as well as some good news for humans.
 It looks like studying the great white shark’s DNA might help us live longer, heal better and fight cancer!
-Here are a couple of short news segments along with the articles and press releases that are referenced in them.
+Here is a short news segment along with the articles and press releases that are referenced in them.

 Great White Shark Super Powers Revealed By Genome (Melissa Cristina Márquez, Forbes)

 Study reveals that understanding shark immunity genes could benefit human medical treatment (Save Our Seas Foundation Shark Research Center)

 Great white shark genome decoded (Nova Southeastern University, AAAS EurekAlert)

 White shark genome reveals ancient elasmobranch adaptations associated with wound healing and the maintenance of genome stability (Nicholas J. Marra el al., Proceedings of the National Academy of Sciences)